yossigi/compress_roas/README.md

 ```
 ***
 ## tools/bgp_announcement_parser.cpp
-This script takes in as an input the BGP RIB in the text format (the output of 'bgpdump') and parse it such that it generates an output file with only the prefixs anounced with thier ASN as follows:
+This script takes in as an input the BGP RIB in the text format (the output of 'bgpdump') and parses it such that it generates an output file with only the prefixes announced with their ASN as follows:
 ```
 prefix1/prefix1Len-prefix1Len,ASN1
 prefix2/prefix2Len-prefix2Len,ASN2